NishanChakma/Money-Expense/README.md

 redux thunk for async action

-redux persist to save data in localstorage and not to use multiple key to save data
+redux persist to save data into localstorage and not to use multiple key to save data

 Splash Screen